tvcutsem/tvcutsem.github.io/_posts/2024-10-09-making-ethereum-transaction-validation-more-accessible.md

 This got us thinking: can we modify the block validation protocol used in networks like Ethereum so that storing the full blockchain state is no longer a prerequisite for participating as a block validator?
 In other words, can we let a node with "small" storage capacity (say, 5-10GB) meaningfully contribute to transaction validation without requiring it to store a full copy of the chain, and without compromising blockchain data integrity?

-Today at the [BRAINS 2024](https://brains.dnac.org/2024/) conference in Berlin my PhD student [Weihong Wang](https://distrinet.cs.kuleuven.be/people/WeihongWang) will present our work on [“A Scalable State Sharing Protocol for Low-Resource Validator Nodes in Blockchain Networks”](https://kuleuven-my.sharepoint.com/:b:/g/personal/weihong_wang_kuleuven_be/EbmwgUTesHBCqNzCJIxUw_gBjyK5z-OG0rWQbey-v6io-w?e=NAEgjP) which addresses this question.
+Today at the [BRAINS 2024](https://brains.dnac.org/2024/) conference in Berlin my PhD student [Weihong Wang](https://distrinet.cs.kuleuven.be/people/WeihongWang) presented our work on [“A Scalable State Sharing Protocol for Low-Resource Validator Nodes in Blockchain Networks”](https://arxiv.org/abs/2410.05854) which addresses this question.

 <!--more-->